imollov/cv/README.md

 **Freelance Developer/Designer** _(Nov 2017 - Nov 2018)_

-- Fascilitated the design process of a mental health mobile app with a team of psycholgists
+- Facilitated the design process of a mental health mobile app with a team of psychologists
 - Designed and implemented a cross-platform [mobile app](https://play.google.com/store/apps/details?id=com.overcome.overcomeapp&hl=en)
 - Maintained web platforms for small businesses in the healthcare industry
 - **_Technologies used_**: Javascript, React Native, Redux, PHP, MySQL